This article was written in 1994.

 15. Get rid of excess stored stuff, such as old office furniture.
 Sell it or give it away.
 Don’t pay storage costs for things you really don’t need.
 Don’t be a packrat.

 16. Keep close track of your competitor’s costs.
 Don’t underbid or lose work because you overbid.
 When fees are changing, don’t get left behind and lose valuable assignments from overbidding, or income from underbidding.

 17. Don’t offer lower prices to a client that isn’t price sensitive.
 Why give away your profits?
 Not everyone gives assignments to the low bidder.
 Some don’t even do competitive bidding.

 18. Know your costs on appraisals.
 The high fee jobs may not be the most profitable.
 It may be more profitable to set up referral alliances with appraisers in other geographic areas, rather than spend the time traveling and doing extra research on an area you’re not familiar with.

 19. Carefully review each organization where you pay dues.
 Do you really participate, or do you send in dues because “you always have.”
 You can always rejoin later, when business picks up if you feel guilty about dropping out.

 20. Review the publications you subscribe to.
-If a publication doesn't really help you in your business,
+If a publication doesn’t really help you in your business, consider not renewing.

 21. Cut back principals’ salaries.
 Pay yourself last, after paying all other expenses.
 Although this may seem obvious, many companies have developed serious financial problems because the owners kept taking out large salaries.